 High Sierra backpacks are made to last and the brand ensures a long lifespan by using quality materials, so if you are looking for a pack to wear and tear during your weekend trips, this option will fit you perfectly.
 All materials used are tough Duralite Ripstop.

-Affordability is important to a lot of people, especially when purchasing from a brand new to them.
-The Access is extremely affordable for the quality, priced at $120 (check this listing for the latest live prices) but can often be found on sale for close to half price, depending on the retailer.
+Affordability is important to a lot of people, especially when purchasing a brand new to them.
+The Access is extremely affordable for the quality, priced at $120 but can often be found on sale for close to half price, depending on the retailer.

 This backpack is a lot roomier than it looks, it can fit all your basic stuff.
 With dimensions of 20″ x 15″ x 19.5″, there is roughly 27.5 cu. in. or 45 liters of capacity.
 You will get a lot more room than the average daypack but it is still lightweight and comfortable to carry.
 The compartments throughout the backpack also make this model seem a lot larger than it is.

 Despite having an easy 45L capacity, it isn’t recommended to carry more than 20lbs of weight worth of gear in this backpack, especially on extended trips.
 While the backpack itself can handle the weight, the wearer can experience discomfort in your shoulder.

 The Cushion Zone laptop sleeve is built into this main compartment but has back panel access so you can remove your computer without having to dig through other gear.
 The front compartment has a side zipper for easy access.

 As far as pockets go, there are the usual water bottle/beverage side mesh pocket and a cell phone pocket on the hip belt.
 The deluxe media pocket can hold different sizes of phones but also will work for an MP3 player or even a smaller handheld GPS.

 Despite the large size of the backpack, these pockets and compartments really help to keep things organized so you can find what you are looking for quickly.
 The Access really is an excellent all-arounder.
-You’d be hard pressed to find a backpack similar to this one that gets as many positive reviews.
-It’s advantages really can’t be beat easily.
+You’d be hard-pressed to find a backpack similar to this one that gets as many positive reviews.
+Its advantages really can’t be beaten easily.